junxit/us-congress-bills-111/metadata.md

 - 2009-10-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 171.
 - 2009-10-13 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10378-10380; text as passed Senate: CR S10378-10380)
 - 2009-10-13 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10378-10380; text as passed Senate: CR S10378-10380)
+- 2009-10-14 — Message on Senate action sent to the House.
+- 2009-10-14 — Received in the House.
+- 2009-10-14 — Referred to the House Committee on Oversight and Government Reform.